 GRID Alternatives’ national Tribal Program has worked since 2010 to help tribal communities across the United States achieve their renewable energy goals, while training tribal members to enter the solar workforce.

-In 2018, GRID announced the launch of the Tribal Solar Accelerator Fund to provide capital to accelerate the development of new solar projects in tribal communities across the country.
+In late 2018, GRID announced the launch of the Tribal Solar Accelerator Fund to provide capital to accelerate the development of new solar projects in tribal communities across the country.
 Wells Fargo, a major supporter of GRID since 2012, is supporting the launch of the fund with a commitment of $5 million over three years.

 The Tribal Solar Accelerator Fund is a tribal-led initiative that provides new funding to tribes to support their renewable energy projects.
 The fund awards grants for projects that clearly focus on building renewable energy infrastructure, particularly new solar energy projects in tribal communities, that are feasible, cost-effective, and engage broad tribal community participation.